 Do consider the Council's protocol for member/officer relationships, which governs the working relationship you have with officers.
-This is a relationship based on mutual trust and courtesy, and
+This is a relationship based on mutual trust and courtesy, and all meetings should be guided by this principle.

 9.2 PUBLIC SPEAKING AT MEETINGS BY MEMBERS